Swiss Education Group: Campuses

-The school is situated across three campuses, shared with César Ritz Colleges Switzerland in Le Bouveret and Brig Switzerland.
+The school is situated across two campuses, Le Bouveret and shared with César Ritz Colleges Switzerland in Brig.
 The campus in Le Bouveret is home to the Apicius Culinary Training Center.

-Hotel Institute Montreux
+HIM Business School

-Hotel Institute Montreux (HIM) is a hospitality school with a specializations in Financial Analysis & Wealth Management, Human Capital & Development, Management for the Senior Living Industry, Luxury Brand Management, and Franchise Business Management.
-It was founded in 1984 and is located on the shores of Lake Geneva in Montreux, Switzerland.
-It was ranked sixth in the QS World University Rankings for Hospitality & Leisure Management.
+HIM is a private business school located on the shores of Lake Geneva in Montreux, Switzerland.
+The school offers a 3-year Bachelor of Business Administration (BBA) degree, with a specializations in Financial Analysis & Wealth Management, Luxury Brand Management, and Franchise Business Management.
+As of 2025, it is ranked sixth in the world by the QS World University Rankings for Employer Reputation and Academic Reputation in Hospitality & Leisure Management.

 Programs

-Hotel Institute Montreux offers a Bachelor’s in Business Administration.
+HIM offers a Bachelor’s in Business Administration.

 Campuses

-The school is housed in three buildings on the shores of Lake Geneva in Montreux, Switzerland—Hotel Europe, Leman Residence, and The Freddie Mercury and provides accommodation and learning facilities.
+The school is housed in four buildings on the shores of Lake Geneva in Montreux, Switzerland—Hotel Europe, Leman Residence, Miramonte Hotel, and The Freddie Mercury and provides accommodation and learning facilities.

 Swiss Hotel Management School

 Swiss Hotel Management School (SHMS) specializes in the study of hospitality management.
 It was established in 1992 and is situated across two campuses in Caux and Leysin, Switzerland.
-It was ranked third in the QS World University Rankings for Hospitality & Leisure Management in 2022.
+As of 2025, it is the third ranked school in the world by the QS World University Rankings for Hospitality & Leisure Management.

 Programs

-The school offers a variety of bachelor’s and master’s degree programs, postgraduate studies, and online degrees covering a range of specialities including: Hospitality Management, Design, Events, Luxury Brands, and Business Analytics.
+The school offers a variety of bachelor’s and master’s degree programs, postgraduate studies, and online degrees covering a range of specialties including: Hospitality Management, Design, Events, Luxury Brands, and Business Analytics.
 Programs are accredited in partnership with the University of Derby (UK).